Coronavirus: Government to announce more economic help due to Covid-19 outbreak

-The Government's next injection into the economy to ease the fallout from the spread of Covid-19 will be announced tomorrow after Cabinet meets.
+The Government's next injection into the economy to ease the fallout from the spread of Covid-19 will be announced early next week, Finance Minister Grant Robertson says.

 Business representatives and industry leaders from the tourism and forestry sectors have been calling for more help as early figures, released last week, showed New Zealand exports may have taken a $300 million hit due to the global Covid-19 outbreak.